USD ($)

 To reduce latency and improve user experience, select SD-WAN.
 It enables direct access to cloud applications, unlike MPLS, which often requires backhauling traffic through a central data center.

-If consistent performance and reliability are crucial, go with MPLS.
-It offers service level agreements (SLAs) that ensure these qualities, which are vital for mission-critical applications.
+● Maintaining consistent performance and reliability, as it offers service level agreements (SLAs) that ensure these qualities, which are vital for mission-critical applications.

-To simplify operations with expert support, select MPLS.
-These networks are managed by service providers, providing a level of expertise that can ease management for organizations.
+● Simplifying operations with expert support, as these networks are managed by service providers, providing a level of expertise that can ease management for organizations.

 How to Become an SD-WAN Engineer»